cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. ...
 1. ...

-Share the learning in the circle.
-Discuss if you want to share these kind of learnings in a social networking on an ongoing basis.
+Share the learnings in the circle.
+Discuss if you want continue this kind of informal learning.

 **lernOS Canvas:** collect knowledge domains and skills you learned in the building block "My Knowledge & Skills".